-26. Effective March 23rd, 2020, Ohio Civil Authority ordered Ohio residents to stay at home and ordered all non-essential businesses in Ohio to cease all activities.
-Equity's tenants impacted by the ordered shutdowns are non-essential businesses, thus prohibiting their ability to pay rent to Equity, thereby causing Equity loss covered under the subject Policy.
+26. Effective March 23rd, 2020, Ohio Civil Authority ordered Ohio residents to stay at home and ordered all non-essential businesses in Ohio to cease all activities, thus prohibiting Plaintiff from using their properties, thereby causing Plaintiff loss covered under the subject Policy.

 27. Coronavirus and the pandemic cause direct physical loss and property damages.
 COVID-19 and the Pandemic are physically impacting public and private property in Ohio and throughout the country.
-The executive orders issued by the Governor of Ohio, and the majority of other State Governors, in response to the pandemic have caused direct physical loss of Plaintiff's and Class Members' properties.
+The executive orders issued by the Governor of Ohio, and the majority of other State Governors, in response to the pandemic have caused direct physical loss of Plaintiff' and Class Members' properties.